 As discussed previously, we have seen a tremendous growth of the ethanol industry and it will continue to expand.
 As always, emergency responders should be ready for emergencies associated with flammable liquids.
 Ethanol-blended fuels are similar to other flammable liquids and their hazards.
 The predominate danger from ethanol emergencies is not from incidents involving cars and trucks running on ethanol-blended fuel, but instead from cargo tank trucks and rail tank cars carrying large amounts of ethanol, manufacturing facilities, and storage facilities.
-Responders need to anticipate large-scale emergencies and where appropriate engage in operational activities using the most effective techniques and extinguishing media.
+Responders need to be prepared for large-scale emergencies and prepared with the most effective techniques and extinguishing media.
 This module will focus on foam basics and then foam applied specifically to ethanol-related emergencies.